 - 1. Misplaced trust.
 Just because a generative Al application can comb through millions more documents in seconds than the average company could before the technology arrived, it doesn't mean its answers are always true.
-In fact, the number of so-called "fabrications" wrong answers-is a reality in these early years of the technology.
+In fact, the number of so-called "fabrications"-wrong answers-is a reality in these early years of the technology.
 And if some of the answers aren't wrong, the algorithms that drive those answers may be biased.
-Further, an inability to explain results generated by black-box models will surely get a company in trouble if regulators want to know why, for example, certain customer segments are getting much higher rejection rates or pricing than others.
+Australia has strong laws and regulation around responsible lending and institutions face reputational and fiscal risk for breaching these.
+The inability to interpret results generated by black-box models will surely get a company in trouble if the Australian Securities and Investments Commission (ASIC), politicians or the public want to know why, for example, vulnerable people are being saddled with stress inducing debt or certain customer segments are getting higher rates of interest or rejection.
 Explainability remains a work in progress.
 Therefore, financial institutions must rely on humans to conduct reality checks on generative Al outputs. - IP infringement.
 The alleged use of copyrighted materials to train public LLMs has already spawned a raft of lawsuits.^{xviii} In fact, the US Federal Trade Commission is investigating OpenAl for data leaks.^{xix} - 3.
 IP loss.
 Even if your company is not using someone else's intellectual property without their permission, you may still be unwittingly giving competitors your proprietary information if you use a public LLM.
 Let's say someone in your firm types into a generative AI chatbot the following question: "This is our underwriting model for these types of assets.
 How is our model different from those of other insurers?"
 By doing so, your underwriting model, which may have been a company secret, is now in the data repository of a public LLM.
 You have, in effect, given other users of that public LLM the opportunity to learn about your underwriting model if they type in a similar question.
 OpenAl claims its ChatGPT Enterprise will address this issue by excluding customer prompts and data from its training models.^{xx} Other players such as Google^{xxi} have also launched enterprise versions of their LLMs, in part to help companies protect their IP.
 The challenge will be to ensure that employees only use approved platforms.